 A completed NYIT application for admission, plus an application fee of $50 (all monetary figures are in U.S. dollars).

 Official records or transcripts, plus certifications of graduation from high school or other colleges attended, if you graduated.
 If your transcripts are in a language other than English, you must submit an English translation.
 For scholarship eligibility and transfer credits, transfer students who have attended college overseas will need to obtain a WES, GLOBE, or other recognized evaluation agency report.
+To see a list of preferred evaluating agencies, click here.
 SAT/ACT exam scores are required for academic scholarships for incoming freshmen.
 For information on SAT exams, visit collegeboard.org.
 For information on ACT exams, visit act.org.
 SAT or ACT scores are also a requirement for admission into some academic programs such as engineering, architecture, and nursing.

 A notarized Affidavit of Support and bank statement from your or your sponsor's bank, demonstrating financial support.
 You must have minimum liquid assets of: